MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/ELPS.md

 ---
 # Microsoft's ELP Service

-## Microsoft’s Centralized ELP Service
+## Microsoft’s Free Centralized ELP Service

 > [!IMPORTANT]
 > As stated above if this option is chosen, the EDP should not be finalized by the Partner, Partner should follow the steps below with EDP created but not finalized.*